OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 **Check for Subdomains:**

-If an intent filter lists multiple hosts with different subdomains, there must be a valid assetlinks.json on each domain.
-For example, the following intent filter includes `www.example.com`and `mobile.example.com` as accepted intent URL hosts.
+If an intent filter lists multiple hosts with different subdomains, there must be a valid Digital Asset Links file on each domain.
+For example, the following intent filter includes `www.example.com` and `mobile.example.com` as accepted intent URL hosts.

 ```xml
 <application>